-The restored, 19th century Klauzál Market Hall in Budapest's old Jewish Quarter is a far cry from the thriving food court inside its sister location at Hold Street.
-Amid shuttered storefronts and bland grocery store chains, however, you will find a couple of self-service eateries that can make it worth popping in here.
-One of those is Mangalica Mennyország (the other Marika Lángos Sütője on the upper deck).
+The refurbished Klauzál Market in Budapest's old Jewish Quarter is a far cry from the thriving food court inside its sister location on Hold Street, but amid the shuttered storefronts there are a couple of self-service eateries here that serve low-priced and tasty Hungarian food.
+One of those places is Mangalica Mennyország (the other is Marika Lángos Sütője, a lángos vendor on the upper deck).

 Mangalica Mennyország's moniker ("Mangalitsa Heaven") is a bit misleading since few dishes are made with the famed breed of Hungarian mangalitsa pork, known for its curly hair and juicy fat.
 Instead, you're here for the excellent two-course lunch prix fixe for €6.
 There's usually five or six options every day; I usually get a soup followed by a roast sausage with a side of mustard, or a vegetable stew ("főzelék") topped with a sunny-side up egg.
 Cash only!

 To remain unbiased, I visit all places incognito and pay for my own meals and drinks.
 I also never accept money in exchange for coverage.
 But this means I must rely on readers to support my work.
 If you've enjoyed this article, please consider making a donation.